baudisgroup/CNAdjust/README.md

 ### 2. Cohort assignment

-The cohort assignment file (`cohort-assignment.txt` by default) should be tab-delimited and include two columns: sample IDs and cohort identifiers.
+The cohort assignment file should be tab-delimited and include two columns: sample IDs and cohort identifiers.
+The default filename for this file is "cohort-assignment.txt" and can be changed by the parameter `cohort_assign_file`.

 ### 3. Cohort CNA occurence

-The cohort CNA occurrence file (`cohort-cna-pattern.txt` by default) should also be tab-delimited.
+The cohort CNA occurrence file should also be tab-delimited.
 Different columns represent CNA occurence probability from different cohorts.
 Column names should be consistent with cohort identifiers specified in the cohort assignment file.
 More details about CNA occurence probability see [below](#Cohort-CNA-pattern-data-preparation).
+The default filename for this file is "cohort-cna-pattern.txt" and can be changed by the parameter `prior_file`.

-### 4. Sample id mapping file (optional)
+### 4. Sample ID mapping file (optional)

-An optional file for mapping IDs used in segment data to expected sample identifiers (e.g., mapping UUIDs to barcodes in TCGA data).
-If provided, the sample IDs used in the cohort assignment file should be the expected identifiers, and the sample identifiers used in output files are all mapped to these new identifiers.
-Default filename is `sampleid-mapping.txt`.
+This optional file is used for mapping IDs used in segment data to expected sample identifiers, such as mapping UUIDs to barcodes in TCGA data.
+If provided and the parameter use_idmapping is set to "true", the sample IDs used in the cohort assignment file should be the expected identifiers.
+All sample identifiers used in output files will be mapped to these new identifiers.
+The file format should be tab-delimited and include two columns: original sample identifiers and new sample identifiers.
+The default filename for this file is "sampleid-mapping.txt" and can be changed by the parameter `idmapping_file`.

 ### 5. Genomic bin location file (optional)

-An optional file for indicating the genomic location used to calculate cohort CNA occurrence.
-Default filename is `cohort-cna-region.txt`.
+This optional file indicates the genomic locations used to calculate cohort CNA occurrence.
+If provided and the parameter use_custom_region is set to "true", the prior computation will be based on the provided regions.
+The file format should be tab-delimited and include four columns: bin index, chromosome, start position, and end position.
+The default filename for this file is "cohort-cna-region.txt" and can be changed by the parameter `bin_location_file`.

 ## Output